xma711/notebook/machine_learning/rnn/tutorial.md

 ```

 by design, the output of a recurrent neural network (RNN) depends on arbitrarily distant inputs.
-unfortunately, this makes backpropagation computation difficult.
+Unfortunately, this makes backpropagation computation difficult.
-in order to make the learning process tractable,
+In order to make the learning process tractable,
 it is common to create an "unrolled" version of the network,
 which contains a fixed number (num_steps) of LSTM inputs and outputs.
-the model is then trained on this finite approximation of the RNN.
+The model is then trained on this finite approximation of the RNN.
-this can be implemented by feeding inputs of length num_steps at a time
+This can be implemented by feeding inputs of length num_steps at a time
 and perform a backward pass after each such input block.

-simplified block of code for creating a graph which performs truncated backpropagation:
+Simplified block of code for creating a graph which performs truncated backpropagation:
 ```
 words = tf.placeholder(tf.int32, [batch_size, num_steps])